 - Disk space and memory utilization managed dynamically by the vendor.

-- Redundancy and resiliency built into the service (disaster recovery).
+- Redundancy and resiliency built into the service for disaster recovery.

 - Elimination of requirement to refresh the environment every 5 years.

 As a result of this work and the upgraded security protocols, DCC emerged from the project better able to withstand the effects of the global pandemic.
-Under their old system, they could have perhaps 100 people at a maximum who could connect remotely to the VPN, a requirement to work offsite.
-The new architecture allows for many more people to be able to remotely connect to the VPN.
-Amid the stay-at-home orders, DCC has over 500 users a day connected to their VPN.
-Upgrading the firewalls to adjust to the new capacity was done remotely overnight and DCC is reporting no latency and their users are able to connect without incident.
+Under their old system, they could have 100 people maximum who could connect remotely to the VPN, a requirement to work offsite.
+The new architecture allows over 500 people to remotely connect to the VPN, amid the stay-at-home orders.
+Upgrading the firewalls to adjust to the new capacity was done remotely overnight and DCC is reporting no latency, with users connecting without incident.

 This cloud-based data migration project, in partnership with Compugen, DCC is more agile, leaner, more secure, and better suited to adapt to the demands of the modern workspace.
 By outsourcing their IT support and management, DCC is now able to focus solely on what it does best - the construction and management of defence-related facilities.
 The new solution proves that their entire organization is more secure than ever before, with enhanced security protocols and firewall capabilities enabling a smooth transition for staff to secure remote work.